7 Days of Solo Travel through Cuba

 Central Havana and Old Havana

-My first privately-owned Cuban restaurant was to the highly coveted La Guardita.
+My first visit to a privately-owned (aka not owned by the government) Cuban restaurant was the highly coveted La Guarida.
 It’s an almost overly hyped-up restaurant in Havana where celebrities such as Conan O’Brien and Beyonce have visited.

-I hopped into a cab, and by cab, I mean someone’s car with a driver loitering outside the restaurant.
-I began to often do this, at first cautiously but by the end of the trip, completely comfortably.
+I hopped into a cab, and by cab I mean someone’s car with a driver loitering outside the restaurant, and took off.
+I began to do this often, at first cautiously but by the end of the trip, completely comfortably.
 It’s the way to get around in Cuba, and it felt incredibly safe.
 “Aquí hay control,” my airport cabbie confidently said to me my first day: Here, there is control.

 I got out at the Plaza Cathedral and sauntered past several crumbling old buildings which reminded me of Sicily.
 Unkept and decaying.
 As it began to pour I hopped into one of the many bicitaxis.

-I visited an Artisan market called Almacenes San Jose which was OK, a lot of the products seemed mass produced somehow.
+I visited an Artisan market called Almacenes San Jose which was OK, a lot of the products seemed mass produced and unoriginal.
 The driver asked about my life, with some casual flirting as would happen from nearly every Cuban man.
-We passed La Bodeguita del Medio, it was tiny and crowded.

 Booking a Tour to Vinales

-After booking a $60 trip to Vinales with Cubacan (located in a Hotel Inglaterra), I wandered some more and accidentally bumped into this historic La Floridita!
+After booking a $60 trip to Vinales with Cubacan (located in a Hotel Inglaterra), I wandered some more and accidentally bumped into the historic La Floridita!
 Hemingway’s bar.
 It was bustling with salsa and adorned with all sorts of homages to Hemingway.
 I ordered his famous daiquiri and listened to the live music while munching on plantain chips.
-I could purr with merriment like a satisfied cat.
+I wanted to purr with merriment like a satisfied cat.
 After over a decade of yearning to touch Cuba, I was finally here; absorbing the country, it’s history and culture.
 I was excited for how much more there was left to see and do.
-And excited to be getting a first-hand look at some of the people and their way of living (even if I was beginning in the more affluent and tourist parts).
+And excited to be getting a first-hand look at some of the people and their way of living.

 Local Havana Nightlife – Submarino Amarillo

 Beatlemania is still very much alive in Cuba.
-Submarino Amarillo was a sweet spot for live latin rock music played by young Cuban bands and drinks.
+Submarino Amarillo was a sweet spot for listening to live latin rock music played by young Cuban bands.
 I don’t believe I saw another tourist here but there were two cover charges.
 Tourist and Local.
-I passed for a local and paid the smaller fee.
+Walking in with Emil, I passed for a local and paid the smaller fee.

 DAY 3 – VINALES